Skip to main content

 Why Separation Matters

 Always separate your instructions from the content being processed.
 When you mix instructions with content, Omnifact can get confused about what you’re asking it to do versus what you want it to work with.
+Think of it like giving someone a task: first tell them what to do, then give them the material to work with.

 The Basic Structure